Palmer-JC/KinectToJSON/README.md

 ## Requirements ##

 A Kinect v2 sensor, connected to a Windows 8 or greater PC, using the Kinect Adapter, into a USB 3 port is required.
-There are no drivers which come automatically, as far as I know.
-You might connect it, and try a 'Check for Updates' from Windows setup / update, but not hopeful.

-There is a [Kinect SDK](https://www.microsoft.com/en-us/download/details.aspx?id=44561) which could be installed, but it is only required when compiling from source.
+The [Runtime driver](https://www.microsoft.com/en-us/download/details.aspx?id=44559) and directions can be downloaded from Microsoft.
+There is also a [Kinect SDK](https://www.microsoft.com/en-us/download/details.aspx?id=44561) which could be installed, but it is only required when compiling from source.
 There are a few interesting sample applications in the SDK though.
-In the `kinectRuntime` directory of the repo, are the re-distributable driver installs from the SDK.
-See that directory's readme for more.

 ## Pre-compiled Media ##